 Since its creation in 1946, UNICEF has helped to save more children's lives than any humanitarian organization in the world.
-I commend this Subcommittee's bipartisan leadership to champion programs that help children around the world.
+I commend this Subcommittee's for its bipartisan leadership to champion programs that help children around the world.
 You are making a difference.

-Thanks to strong support from the U.S. Congress for UNICEF and for child survival, the number of children dying before age five has dropped by 62 percent since 1990.
+Thanks to strong support from the U.S. Congress for UNICEF and for child survival, the number of children dying before age five has dropped by nearly 60 percent since 1990.
 We saw progress even in poorer countries: 24 out of 81 low- and lower-middle income countries cut under-five mortality rates by two thirds or more from 1990 to 2015.

+UNICEF is entirely funded by voluntary contributions from governments, private sector, and individuals.
 Annual government contributions to UNICEF's core resources budget constitute the single most important funding source for UNICEF worldwide.
 The U.S. Government's voluntary contribution to UNICEF's core resources provides the foundation for UNICEF's work to save children's lives and improve their futures.